 We know how to calculate damages and justify it to an insurance adjuster or a jury.
 We work with investigators, medical professionals and financial specialists to ensure we fully document a case before we present compensation demands to insurers.
 If we go to court, we go prepared to win.

-Call us now or fill out our simple contact form for a free, no obligation evaluation of your case and advice about your legal options.
+Call the Law Office of Cohen & Jaffe now or fill out our simple contact form for a free, no obligation evaluation of your case and advice about your legal options.